GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

 3.0 Assign Plate IDs
 =======

 This feature assigns reconstruction plate IDs (and optionally time of appearance/disappearance) to a set of features.
 This is typically done to features that do not yet have plate IDs (or valid time ranges) but it can also override an existing plate ID, of a feature, with a new plate ID.
-To start the process, use the **Assign Plate IDs** item on the **Features** menu.
+To start the process, use the **Assign Plate IDs** item on the **Features** menu. - See the description of [Plate IDs](/docs/user-manual/Reconstructions/#plate-ids) in the Reconstructions chapter for more information as to what they are.

 Two sets of features are required for this process: